 - The Sims is used frequently to examine what-if scenarios of certain situations, and to teach young students about family dynamics and the real world.
 After all, video games and interactive learning are effective teaching tools.

 - The Simpsons.
-Many chapters are used by teachers of social sciences to drive discussions.
+Many episodes are used by teachers of social sciences to drive discussions.
 It is often seen as a better, more in-depth critique of society than the likes of South Park.

 - Memento, to better understand anterograde amnesia (that is, the inability to create new memories).